securedatalinks/slate/source/index.html.md

 Operations available to oracle owners who registered their oracle on reputation.link

-## All historical data used for computing reputation
+## All historical data relating to an oracle

 <a id="opIdfulhist"></a>